Alphabetical Plant Listing

 Plant Combinations, Flowerbeds Ideas, Spring Borders, Summer Borders

 Over the past ten years, the number of Allium varieties has exploded.
-Where a decade ago only ten varieties dominated the ornamental onion scene, today there are more than a score.
+Where a decade ago, only ten varieties dominated the ornamental onion scene, today, there are more than a score.
 It’s enough to bring tears to your eyes.
 Distant cousins of garlic, Alliums are sometimes called ornamental garlic or flowering onion.
 While these names convey the Allium’s bulbous nature and slightly strong scent, they fall short of communicating the exuberant good looks of this sexy, sophisticated plant group.

-Following are some inspired Allium and perennial combinations, some of them created by Dutch master landscape artist and designer Piet Oudolf.
+Following are some inspired Allium and perennial combinations, some created by Dutch master landscape artist and designer Piet Oudolf.
 His plant combinations demonstrate his skill in selecting season-spanning plant partnerships that bring ebbs and flows of interest to the garden over long seasons.
 His forte is selecting individually-interesting plants that, when planted together, create exquisite combinations that surprise and delight via their interplay of foliage, form, and flower color, with height, texture, movement, bloom, and after-bloom aspects taken into account.

 alliaceae, Allium, association, ball, ball-shaped, Botanik Foto, bulbous plant, combination, faded, flora, flower, flowering, horizontal, labiatae, Lamiaceae, mixed planting, ornamental allium, perennial, perennial combination, plant, plant combination, plant part, planting combination, purple, Sage, salvia, sphere, spheric, spherical, summer, summerly, wilted, withered